Ultrastrong coupling regimes of light-matter interaction: Physics of the ultrastrong coupling regime

 \section{Physics of the ultrastrong coupling regime}

-In this section, we will review some of the intrinsic physics occurring in the USC regime, and what kind applications have been proposed for ultrastrongly coupled systems.
-First, we will present several instances in which novel quantum optical phenomena are possible in the USC regime and how they could be useful for quantum information processing purposes.
-We will continue with an important application in quantum computing as is the generation of ultrafast quantum gates.
-The section will close with a description of how dissipative systems must be treated in the USC regime.
+In this section, we review some of the intrinsic physics occurring in the USC regime, and what kind of applications have been proposed for ultrastrongly coupled systems.
+First, we present several instances in which novel quantum optical phenomena are possible in the USC regime and how they could be useful for quantum information processing purposes.
+We continue with an important application in quantum computing as is the generation of ultrafast quantum gates.
+The section closes with a description of how dissipative systems must be treated in the USC regime.